Synthetic-aperture radar: Basic principle

+A synthetic-aperture radar is an imaging radar mounted on a moving platform.
+SAR is a Doppler technique.
+It is based on the fact that "radar reflections from discrete objects in a passing radar beam field each [have] a minute Doppler, or speed, shift relative to the antenna".Carl Wiley, working at Goodyear, Arizona, (which later became Goodyear Aerospace, and eventually Lockheed Martin Corporation) in 1951, suggested the principle that — because each object in the radar beam has a slightly different speed relative to the antenna — each object will have its own doppler shift.
+A precise frequency analysis of the radar reflections will thus allow the construction of a detailed image.

-A synthetic-aperture radar is an imaging radar mounted on an instant moving platform.
-Electromagnetic waves are transmitted sequentially, the echoes are collected and the system electronics digitizes and stores the data for subsequent processing.
+In order to realise this concept, electromagnetic waves are transmitted sequentially, the echoes are collected and the system electronics digitizes and stores the data for subsequent processing.
 As transmission and reception occur at different times, they map to different small positions.
 The well ordered combination of the received signals builds a virtual aperture that is much longer than the physical antenna width.
 That is the source of the term "synthetic aperture," giving it the property of an imaging radar.
 The range direction is perpendicular to the flight track and perpendicular to the azimuth direction, which is also known as the along-track direction because it is in line with the position of the object within the antenna's field of view.

 The 3D processing is done in two stages.
 The azimuth and range direction are focused for the generation of 2D (azimuth-range) high-resolution images, after which a digital elevation model (DEM) is used to measure the phase differences between complex images, which is determined from different look angles to recover the height information.
 This height information, along with the azimuth-range coordinates provided by 2-D SAR focusing, gives the third dimension, which is the elevation.
 The first step requires only standard processing algorithms, for the second step, additional pre-processing such as image co-registration and phase calibration is used.

 In addition, multiple baselines can be used to extend 3D imaging to the time dimension.
 4D and multi-D SAR imaging allows imaging of complex scenarios, such as urban areas, and has improved performance with respect to classical interferometric techniques such as persistent scatterer interferometry (PSI).